stripe/example-terminal-backend/README.md

 | JavaScript | https://github.com/stripe/stripe-terminal-js-demo |
 | Android | https://github.com/stripe/stripe-terminal-android |

 **Note that this backend is intended for example purposes only**.
-You'll likely want to use something more serious for your app in production.
+Because endpoints are not authenticated, you should not use this in production, or use your live mode API key.

 ### Running locally
 If you prefer running the backend locally: